Knowledge gives assurance

 Rest Adequate rest each day and attention to physical and mental health contribute to general wellbeing.

-Sympathetic counselling Some problems may have nothing to do with menopause but, by causing stress and anxiety, may contribute to a worsening of menopausal symptoms.
+Sympathetic counseling Some problems may have nothing to do with menopause but, by causing stress and anxiety, may contribute to a worsening of menopausal symptoms.

 Communication Relationships benefit greatly when the husband also has an understanding of menopause.

-The Billings Ovulation Method is based on observations of the mucus secretion which accompany fertility.
-It is a natural method of understanding fertility which gives women knowledge of their own bodies.
+The Billings Ovulation Method® is based on observations of the mucus secretion that accompany fertility.
 By observing the presence or absence of mucus, a woman can identify fertile and infertile times.
 During the change of life, it is common for dry days to increase in number, and for whole cycles or months to pass during which no mucus is apparent.
-Any return of possible fertility will be readily recognised at the vulva by the sensation of mucus.
+Any return of possible fertility will be readily recognized at the vulva by the sensation of mucus.